JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 A JupiterOne Support User is by default added to a new account during free trial, proof-of-concept evaluation, or initial account onboarding.
-This is to facilitate better support and training to using the platform.
+This is to facilitate better support and training on using the platform.

 - The support user's login can either be the individual Security Engineer/Architect designated to your account (e.g.